OnionSearcher/.PrettyOnionNameFinder/README.md

 # .PrettyOnionNameFinder
-Find an readeable onion url for Tor network, with Azure cloud compute service
+Find an readeable onion url for Tor network, with Azure cloud compute service and scallion

+## Deprecated solution
+CPU perf are very low, even the integraded GPU of a small laptop is 100x more powerfull than a cloud CPU But, I let this project availeable because some aspect (cloud install drivers) may be usefull for others Azure projects.

 ## Contributing